GitHub Actions integration

 Purpose of this GitHub Action

-On Gatling Enterprise Self-Hosted, you can do it using the options provided by our build tools plugins:
+On Gatling Enterprise Edition Self-Hosted, you can do it using the options provided by our build tools plugins:

 Don’t forget to check out GitHub’s official documentation to learn how to write CI/CD workflows with GitHub Actions.